jescalan/burner-api/README.md

 - Make a `POST` to `/new` with a file, get back a unique id
 - Make any request to `/that-id-you-got-back`, and get the file back
-- Try it again and you get a 404 because the file got [baleeted](http://cl.ly/QR8M/baleete.gif)
+- Try it again and you get a 404 because the file got [baleeted](http://cl.ly/QR8M/baleete.gif), what up

 ### Some Notes